 If any other drivers are involved in the accident, get their contact information, including name, address, phone number, driver’s license number, and date of birth.
 Also, get information on their insurer because you’ll likely be making an auto insurance claim.
 This information will be needed later on in your accident claim.

 How to Talk to the Other Driver Involved in the Accident

 If you are able to, remain calm and try to talk with the other driver involved.
 Be honest about what happened but do not admit fault for accident or things that may incriminate yourself later during the insurance claim process.

-In many accident claims where there are injuries involved, the other driver is often under the influence of drugs or alcohol.
+In many accident claims involving injuries, the other driver is often under the influence of drugs or alcohol.
 If you have any reason to suspect that’s the case, it will be a good idea to call the police immediately.
-If you wait too long and other drivers try to leave an accident scene before you’re able to get their information, this could make it more difficult to track them down and file a claim against them.
+If you wait too long and other drivers try to leave an accident scene before you get their information, it could be more difficult to track them down and file a claim against them.

 Keep Track of All Expenses Related to the Accident